NebulousLabs/Sia/doc/File Contract Negotiation.md

    corresponding to the file contract that will be used to pay for the download.

+2. The host will respond with a 32 byte challenge - a random 32 bytes that the renter will need to sign.

+3. The renter will sign the challenge with the public key that protects the file contract being used to pay for the download.
+This proves that the renter has access to the payment.

+4. The host will verify the challenge signature, and then send an acceptance or rejection.
+If accepted, the host will send the most recent file contract revision followed by the signautres that validate the revision.
+The host will lock the file contract, preventing other connections from making changes to the underlying storage obligation.

+   A loop begins.
+The host sends the most recent external settings to the renter, signed.
+The settings are sent each iteration to provide high resolution dynamic bandwidth pricing.

-2. The host will send the renter the most recent file contract revision, along with the signatures that validate the revision.
+5. The host will send the renter the most recent file contract revision, along with the signatures that validate the revision.

    A loop begins, which will allow the renter to download multiple batches of